nzamani/ui5-nabi-demo/README.md

 # ui5-nabi-demo

-A UI5 Library for demo pusporses.
+A UI5 Library for demo purposes.
 I use this library mostly for my tutorials.

 ## Getting started